-For the set of preliminary experiments in the study, Leighton Buzzard sand (LBS) particles of the fraction 2.36-5.00 mm were used, which is a silica sand from the UK.

-For the bonding component, gypsum plaster (Crystacal D from the UK) was used to cement pairs of the LBS grains.
-According to Wang et al. (2017), using gypsum plaster as the cementation material provides more consistent results for loading tests compared to Portland cement in terms of the compressive load - displacement relationship.
-Based on the previous data in Wang et al. (2017), the bonded LBS grains with gypsum would exhibit a compressive strength varying from about 300 to 480 N.
+For the set of preliminary experiments in the study, LBS particles of the fraction 2.36-5.00 mm were used, which is a silica sand from the United Kingdom.
+For the bonding component, gypsum plaster (Crystacal D from the United Kingdom) was used to cement pairs of LBS grains.
+According to Wang, Nardelli, and Coop (2017), using gypsum plaster as the cementation material provides more consistent results for loading tests compared to portland cement in terms of the compressive load-displacement relationship.
+Based on the previous data in Ref.
+Wang, Nardelli, and Coop (2017), the bonded LBS grains with gypsum would exhibit a compressive strength varying from about 300 to 480 N.

-Artificially cemented particles were made using a pair of novel moulds made of perspex.
-After waiting for at least 24 hours for hardening of the bonding agent, the moulds were removed.
-A representative image of artificially cemented particle is shown in Figure 3.
-The bond thickness of the cemented particles used in this study is 2mm, which is "thick bond" as defined by Jiang et al. (2012a).
-This type of bonded grains prepared in the present study could represent, perhaps, lightly cemented sands and younger clastic rocks, rather than massive rocks of greater geological age or non-clastic type of rocks.
+Artificially cemented particles were made using a pair of novel molds made of poly (methyl methacrylate).
+After waiting for at least 24 hours for hardening of the bonding agent, the molds were removed.
+A representative image of an artificially cemented particle is shown in Fig. 3.
+The bond thickness of the cemented particles used in this study is 2 mm, which is "thick bond," as defined by Jiang et al. (2012).
+This type of bonded grains prepared in the present study could represent, perhaps, lightly cemented sands and younger clastic rocks, rather than massive rocks of greater geological age or non-clastic types of rocks.

-Frictional tests of the apparatus
+Frictional Tests of the Apparatus

 During the shear and combined shear-bending (called "bending") tests, a constant value of vertical compression force is applied to the sample.
 The shear force acts on the L-shaped mount, so the frictional force between the tip of the horizontal loading end and the L-shaped mount where the horizontal force is applied should be investigated while the mount is moving vertically.
-Before the test, lubricating oil applied to the contact surface to minimize the friction.
-10 N of horizontal force was applied to the L shaped mount, which was then moved vertically driven by the vertical stepping motor with no sample in contact.
-The relationship between the vertical load and the displacement for a representative test is plotted in Figure 4.
-Due to the small friction in the apparatus, the vertical force becomes positive when the vertical motor moves upward and negative when it moves downward.
-It is noted that this friction is proportional to the applied horizontal load, and is about ± 1.5 N on average for 10 N of horizontal force.
+Before the test, lubricating oil was applied to the contact surface to minimize the friction.
+Ten N of horizontal force was applied to the L-shaped mount, which was then moved vertically, driven by the vertical stepping motor with no sample in contact.
+The relationship between the vertical load and the displacement for a representative test is plotted in Fig. 4.
+Because of the small friction in the apparatus, the vertical force becomes positive when the vertical motor moves upward and negative when it moves downward.
+It is noted that this friction is proportional to the applied horizontal load and is about $\pm 1.5$ N on average for 10 N of horizontal force.